YourWaifuIsShip/Azur-Lane-Guides/AL Common Compbuilding Coqups Compilation.md

 - Kirishima's barrage is fully aimed, with the Sanshikidan shells attempting to head for the nearest target; that said it's Sanshikidan, the damage will be scattered over a large area and in planes' dumb faces.
 - Tosa is also an exception, as her barrage always launches from the flagship slot regardless of whether she's in there or not.
 This CAN be an issue, as in some very specific cases you may want to barrage at something that's not in the centre (eg. 13-4)
 - Gascogne's barrage works best when she's in the flagship position, but if she happens to sit on the sides, it's wide enough to strike the entire upper/lower half of the screen.
+- Odin sits in front of the flagship no matter where you put her (and if she IS the flagship, she'll just sit in her usual spot in front of it), meaning her barrage is always centered.

 <br/><br/>
 ---